miguelangelo78/Universal-Web-Scraper/README.md

 # Universal-Web-Scraper
 Scrapes data from any website provided with a template target for it to fetch.
-This project uses the Java libraries JSoup (http://jsoup.org/download) and JSON.Simple (https://code.google.com/p/json-simple/)
+This project uses the Java libraries JSoup (http://jsoup.org/download),  JSON.Simple (https://code.google.com/p/json-simple/), JSON in Java (http://www.json.org/java/) and HtmlUnit (http://htmlunit.sourceforge.net/).

 ----------